vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 - Liquidity Providers can make, change, or exit Liquidity Commitments, as per conditions specified in the [liquidity mechanics spec](./0044-LIQM-lp_mechanics.md).
 - Orders can be placed into the market, trading occurs according to normal trading mode rules
-- Market data are emitted
+- Market data is emitted
 - Positions and margins are managed as per the specs